 Vargas' spot in Mets' rotation safe for now

-Mets manager Mickey Callaway says struggling left-hander Jason Vargas will stay in the rotation for at least one more start
+Jason Vargas will keep his spot in the New York Mets' rotation for at least one more start.

 Tweets